nealpalmer/UsbJoy/README.md

 - Solder all of the SMT components before any thru-hole components.
 Required for both boards, because some of the thru-hole soldering will make SMT parts unreachable.

 **How to program Arduino Pro Micro's Atmega32U4 (the USB device):**
-- Run The Arduino GUI version 1.8.19 (or newer than May 2025).
+- Run the [Arduino GUI](https://www.arduino.cc/en/software/) version 1.8.19 (or newer than May 2025).
 - Load the *.ino file
 - Set up the board to be "Arduino Leonardo".
-- Plug in the board into USB
+- Plug in the board into USB, then select the right Com port in the Arduino GUI.
 - "Upload" <img width="28" height="27" alt="image" src="https://github.com/user-attachments/assets/270d445c-2d22-4503-96b8-3c62cd0f49b2" />
  from the Arduino GUI.
 - Programming does not clear the EEPROM, so any settings should remain unaffected.